 Survey location and audience

 For product feedback survey questions, you’ll want to place them somewhere that gets a good amount of traffic.
-We recommend placing them on a or checkout page.
+We recommend placing them on a product page or checkout page.
 Somewhere that's easily accessible and targets customers of the product you’re hoping to gain insight about.

 For product research surveys, you will want to target consumers who are familiar with your store and have interacted with your products in the past.
-Targeting them after completing a purchase on your site or through an is an excellent way to target the audience you want.
+Targeting them after completing a purchase on your site or through an email list is an excellent way to target the audience you want.

-If you plan to use an email list or something similar for your product research survey, it can be worthwhile to include for taking the time to respond.
+If you plan to use an email list or something similar for your product research survey, it can be worthwhile to include incentives for taking the time to respond.
 Whether that’s a gift card or a promo code for 10% off their next purchase, incentives will increase your response rate and lead to a higher chance of getting meaningful results.

 Segment your survey audience for better data.

-Some survey tools, like Lucky Orange, allow you to what parts of your audience see a survey.
+Some survey tools, like Lucky Orange, allow you to segment what parts of your audience see a survey.
 If you are hoping to gain insight based on respondents who have used a particular product or are coming from a specific source, you can create a survey only they see.

 For example, let’s say you want to understand if your Facebook ad is effective at representing your product.
 One way to do this is by creating a segmented product feedback survey.
 With Lucky Orange, you can select the source or page a website visitor came from or reached.
-In this case, it would make sense to create a survey question asking visitors who came from a Facebook ad to the if this product is what they were looking for.
+In this case, it would make sense to create a survey question asking visitors who came from a Facebook ad to the product page if this product is what they were looking for.

 For product research surveys, it can be beneficial to segment your survey audience by how many times they’ve visited your site or by which pages they are on.

-If you are thinking about adding a new product to your store, you could first create a segmented survey targeting repeat who visit a similar product page.
+If you are thinking about adding a new product to your store, you could first create a segmented survey targeting repeat website visitors who visit a similar product page.
 You could then ask this segment if they would want your store to carry that new product or if there's a product they would like you to carry.

 You’ve conducted your surveys.
 Now what?